- 48,217 British nationals now legally reside in Portugal, representing a 400% increase since 2019.

 - Restored Schengen mobility is cited by UK movers as the number one reason for choosing Portugal, followed closely by lower living costs.

-The Great British Exodus: Latest 2025 Statistics
+The Great British Exodus: Latest 2026 Statistics

-Four unbeatable advantages sealed the deal:
+Four unbeatable advantages that continue to seal the deal:

 The Visa Routes British Professionals Actually Use